dccn-tg/filer-gateway/README.md

 ## API document

 The API document is embedded with the service.

-The URL is http://localhost:8080/docs
+- for development on localhost, the URL is http://localhost:8080/docs
+- for development on the TG playground, the URL is http://dccn-pl001.dccn.nl:8080/docs
+- for production, the URL is https://filer-gateway.dccn.nl/docs

 ## Using Docker